Parliament House Virtual Tour

 This project involved designing the interface for a virtual tour of the Parliament of South Australia, created as an educational resource for school students.

-The tour allows students to explore Parliament House remotely through a web-based experience, and can also be viewed in WebVR using Google Cardboard.
+The tour allows students to explore Parliament House remotely on desktop or mobile through web, and can also be viewed in WebVR using Google Cardboard headsets.
 It is used by teachers in classrooms to support learning about parliamentary spaces and civic processes when in-person visits are not possible.

 The experience is now live and publicly available.